raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 [SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism) (pronounced
-*snips*), simply, are single nucleotide variations in DNA that occur with a certain percentage in a population.[[1](#1)] They can affect how humans develop diseases and respond to pathogens, chemicals, drugs, vaccines, and other agents.
-A set of SNPs for a single individual can also act as an unique signature useful in identification and forensics.
-Naturally, figuring out the possible downstream effects of a SNP is really useful.
+*snips*), simply, are single nucleotide variations in DNA that occur with a certain percentage of a population.[[1](#1)] They can affect how humans develop diseases and respond to pathogens, chemicals, drugs, vaccines, and other agents.
+A set of SNPs for a single individual can also act as a unique signature useful in identification and forensics.
+Naturally, figuring out the possible downstream effects of an SNP is indeed useful.
 And that’s exactly what we mean by linking SNPs to phenotypes.[[2](#2)]

 However, a **word of caution** here.
 Figuring out the *causal* effects of